Helping you identify the root causes of accidents

 Where can I take accident investigation training?

 We recognise that everyone is different, which is why we offer a choice of study routes.
-You can attend a course at one of our training centres or have the course delivered in your workplace.
+You can attend a course via live virtual classroom or have the course delivered in your workplace.

 All images/photographs were produced prior to COVID-19.